yellow-roses/Analytics-on-Bikeshare-data-/README.md

 ●	Divvy Bikes (Chicago)
 ●	Santander (London)

-From exploratory analysis of these datasets, I decided to perform analytics Bluebikes and Divvybikes data, and I have compared the two organizations for insights where possible.
+# Upon exploratory analysis of these datasets, I decided to perform analytics Bluebikes and Divvybikes data.

+I have compared the data of these two organizations for insights where possible.

+Included here are:
   ● A process reproducibility document (Word document) shows the SQL queries I ran, what I did with them and (if it makes sense) some sample rows of output.
-Data dictionary and data handling procedures are indicated in the spreadsheet itself.
+  ● Data dictionary and data handling procedures are indicated in the spreadsheet itself.
   ●	A video of me presenting the key points from this analysis is included here.

+Sri